 What is Ccvi?

 Headquartered in Kansas City, Missouri, Children's Center for the Visually Impaired (Ccvi) is a dedicated non-profit organization.
-Its mission is to prepare children who have visual impairments, including those with multiple disabilities, to achieve their highest potential.
-Ccvi focuses on equipping these children with the necessary skills and support to thrive in a sighted world, providing specialized educational and developmental programs.
+Its core mission is to prepare children who have visual impairments, including those with multiple disabilities, to achieve their highest potential.
+Ccvi focuses on equipping these children with the necessary skills and support to thrive in a sighted world, positioning itself as a vital resource in early childhood development and specialized care.

 How much funding has Ccvi raised?